Our Focus: Protecting Productive Landscapes, Fostering Great Communities

 Since 1975, 1000 Friends of Oregon has defended productive Oregon landscapes and the families they support, while promoting the qualities community, economy and environment that have made Oregon such a special place to live.

 1000 Friends has been there every step of the way.
-We've been doing it for almost forty years and we'll be at it for at least fprty more.
+We've been doing it for forty years and we'll be at it for at least forty more.
 No other organization does what we do for Oregon.

 Our Vision: A Shared State